 Store the granola in the pantry in an airtight container or freeze it for longer shelf life.

-- 5 cups old fashioned rolled oats (do not use quick oats)
+- 5 cup rolled oats do not use quick oats

 - 1 cup wheat germ

 - 1/2 cup brown sugar

 - Preheat the oven to 300 ° Line a rimmed, half sheet baking pan with a silpat mat or parchment paper.

 - In a large mixing bowl, combine the oats, wheat germ, oat bran, and salt.

 - In a small saucepan, combine the syrup, sugar, oil, and vanilla.
 Heat just until the sugar is dissolved.

 - Pour the liquid over the dry mixture and stir to coat.
 Transfer the mixture to the prepared baking sheet and spread evenly, pressing the mixture firmly.